tr3ck3r/linklight/exercises/ansible_tower/5-workflow/README.md

 snow_password: <instructor to provide>
 snow_instance: <instructor to provide>

-Step 4:
+### Step 4:
 Click SAVE Save button

-## Running [to test] The Job Template
+## Running The Job Template

-Now that you've sucessfully creating your Job Template, you are ready to launch it.
+Now that you've sucessfully created your Job Template, you are ready to launch it.
 Once you do, you will be redirected to a job screen which is refreshing in realtime showing you the status of the job.